ReDi: Rectified Discrete Flow: Implementation Details

 \section{Implementation Details}

-This section outlines key implementation details, covering the procedure for finetuning the masked state diffusion model used in Section~\ref{sec:exp_image} for rectification, and the hyperparameters for both generating the rectified coupling and training ReDi models used in Section~\ref{sec:experiments}.
+This section outlines key implementation details, covering the procedure for finetuning the masked state diffusion model used in Sec.~\ref{sec:exp_image} for rectification, and the hyperparameters for both generating the rectified coupling and training ReDi models used in Sec.~\ref{sec:experiments}.